 A cursory look at NOAA chart 13293 reveals seven nearby ports worth visiting, three long tidal rivers to explore, four major bays to navigate, a dozen offshore islands to investigate and at least eight major anchorages in which you could weather a hurricane.
 Even better, all the connecting waterways contain abundant wildlife, both above and below the surface—enough to occupy any shutterbug or angler for hours.

 Perhaps the most popular side trip from Boothbay Harbor is the “Inside Passage” to the historic shipbuilding city of Bath.
-When it’s foggy offshore, this 8-mile route gives mariners a chance to spot bald eagles, get close to seals and watch osprey snag lunch, all in much better visibility than elsewhere, due primarily to the warmer inland water temperatures.
+When it’s foggy offshore, this eight-mile route gives mariners a chance to spot bald eagles, get close to seals, and watch osprey snag lunch, all in much better visibility than elsewhere, due primarily to the warmer inland water temperatures.

 Stripers & Schooners

-For sport fishermen, this is also the heart of Maine striper country.
-The waters of the extensive Kennebec and Sheepscot estuary systems produce fast action with schoolies on up to fish over three feet long.
+For sport fishermen, the main target is striped bass.
+The waters of the extensive Kennebec and Sheepscot estuary systems produce action with schoolies on up to the occasional fish over three feet long.
 Best of all, the entire route is protected from ocean swells and annoying chop, making it feel as though you’ve glided from Boothbay onto an inland lake!

 Back in Boothbay Harbor, though, there are plenty of attractions and activities to keep you occupied.
 In fact, for half a century the town has kicked off summer festivities with its signature event, Windjammer Days, which features some of the largest sailing vessels on the Maine coast.
 Watching these ships parade into the harbor, one by one, in the late-June sunshine is an event boaters of every description won’t soon forget.